ALA-herbarium/documentation/searching_arctos.md

  * **1. To search for specimens with latest (current) identification matching your query name**:
-    * First, search for the name in the [Taxonomy Search][4] (there is no way to do this search via the main [search page][2]).
-    * In the name’s ‘Usage’ section, click on ‘Used in Accepted Identifications’.
-A search will start.
-    * When the results have been generated, edit the ‘ID Order’ field from ‘>0’ to ‘1’ and click ‘Submit Query’.
+    * In the main search page, enter your query name in the Identification box, with the kind of match required (‘match’ for exact match).
  * **2. To search for specimens with any identification (latest or prior) matching your query name**:
     * First, search for the name in the [Taxonomy Search][4] (there is no way to do this search via the main [search page][2]).
     * In the name’s ‘Usage’ section, click on ‘Used in Accepted Identifications’.
 A search will start.
+    * To exclude the most current identification, edit the ‘ID Order’ field from ‘>0’ to ‘>1’ (or any other desired filter) and click ‘Submit Query’ to search again.
  * **3. To search for specimens with any identification matching your query name, and identifications to a synonym of your query name**: